jmriosal/peft-sparta/README.md

 {'0': 'negative', '1': 'positive'}
 ```

-Here is the model's estimated probabilities of each sentence having a positive sentiment
+Here are the model's estimated probabilities of positive sentiment for each sentence

 ```python
 for sentence, pos_prob in zip(sentences, class_probs[:,1]):